cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/03-root-and-cpp-read-and-write.md

 > ## Why ROOT?
 >
 > HEP data can be challenging!
 Not just to analyze but to store!
 The data don't lend themselves to
 > neat rows in a spreadsheet.
 One event might have 3 muons and the next event might have none.
 > One event might have 2 jets and the next event might have 20.
 What to do???
 >
 > The ROOT toolkit provides a file format that can allow for efficient storage of this type of
 > data with heterogenous entries in each event.
 It *also* provides a pretty complete analysis
 > environment with specialized libraries and visualization packages.
 Until recently, you had
 > to install the entire ROOT package just to read a file.
 The software provided by CMS to
 > read the open data relies on some minimal knowledge of ROOT to access.
 From there, you
 > can write out more ROOT files for further analysis or dump the data (or some subset of the data)
 > to a format of your choosing.
 >
 {: .testimonial}

 ## Interfacing with ROOT

 ROOT is a toolkit.
 That is, it is a set of functions and libraries that can be utilized in a variety of languages and workflows.
 It was originally written in C++ and lends itself nicely to being used in standard, compiled C++ code.

 However, analysts wanted something more interactive, and so the ROOT team developed [CINT, a C++ interpreter](https://root.cern.ch/root/html534/guides/users-guide/CINT.html).
 This gave users an iteractive environment where they could type of C++ code one line at a time and have it executed immediately.
 This gave rise to C++ scripts that many analysts use and in fact the sample [ROOT tutorals](https://root.cern/doc/master/group__Tutorials.html) are almost exclusively written as these C++ scripts (with a `.C` file extension).
 Because they are written to run in CINT, they usually do not need the standard C++ `include` statements that you will see in the examples below.

 With the rise of the popularity of python, a set of Python-C++ bindings were written and eventually officially supported by the ROOT development team, called [PyROOT](https://root.cern/manual/python/).
 Many analysts currently write the code which plots or fits their code using PyROOT, and we will show you some examples later in this exercise.

 ## What won't you learn here

 ROOT is an incredibly powerful toolkit and has *a lot* in it.
 It is heavily used by most nuclear and particle physics experiments running today.
 As such, a full overview is beyond the scope of this minimal tutorial!

 This tutorial will *not* teach you how to
 * Make any plots more sophisticated than a basic histogram.
 * Fit your data
 * Use any of the HEP-specific libraries (e.g. `TLorentzVector`)

 ## OK, where *can* I learn that stuff?

 There are some great resources and tutorials out there for going further.

 * [The official ROOT Primer](https://root.cern/primer/).
 The recommended starting point to learn what ROOT can do.
 * [The official ROOT tutorials](https://root.cern/doc/master/group__Tutorials.html) This is a fairly comprehensive listing of well-commented examples, written in C++ *scripts* that are designed to be run from within the ROOT C-interpreter.
 * [ROOT tutorial for Summer Students (2015).](https://indico.cern.ch/event/395198/).
 With video recordings!
 * [Efficient analysis with ROOT](https://cms-opendata-workshop.github.io/workshop-lesson-root/).
 This is a more complete, end-to-end tutorial on using ROOT in a CMS analysis workflow.
 It was created in 2020 by some of our CMS colleagues for a separate workshop, but much of the material is relevant for the Open Data effort.
 It takes about 2.5 hours to complete the tutorial.
+* [ROOT tutorial from Nevis Lab (Columbia Univ.)](https://www.nevis.columbia.edu/~seligman/root-class/).
+Very complete and always up-to-date tutorial from our friends at Columbia.

 ## ROOT terminology

 To store these datasets, ROOT uses an object called `TTree` (ROOT objects are often prefixed by a `T`).

 Each variable on the `TTree`, for example the transverse momentum of a muon, is stored in its own `TBranch`.

 ## Write to a file

 Let's open a file using our preferred editor.
 We'll call this file `write_ROOT_file.cc`.
 If we're using `vi` as our editor, we would type

 ~~~
 vi write_ROOT_file.cc